Compiling Deterministic Structure into SLM Harnesses: Abstract

 \section{Abstract}

-Enterprise deployment of small language models (SLMs) is constrained by epistemic asymmetry, i.e., small models lack the capacity to self-correct reasoning errors, while frontier LLMs face prohibitive costs and data sovereignty restrictions for high-volume processing.
-We propose Semantic Gradient Descent (SGDe), a teacher-student optimisation framework that compiles agentic workflows into discrete execution plans comprising directed acyclic graph topologies, system prompts, and deterministic executable code.
-The trailing \emph{e} in SGDe distinguishes our discrete, compilation-based framework from stochastic gradient descent.
-Unlike continuous weight optimisation, SGDe operates in a discrete semantic space where a frontier teacher agent generates natural language critiques that function as directional gradients to iteratively refine the SLM's workflow artefacts.
-We formalise SGDe within a Probably Approximately Correct (PAC) learning framework, establishing theoretical bounds on sample complexity that enable convergence with as few as three training examples on targeted synthetic tasks by leveraging the teacher as a statistical prior.
-Empirical evaluation on a challenging GSM-Hard-derived test set constructed via adversarial synthesis demonstrates that compiled workflows achieve 91.3\% accuracy at a training sample size of $m=5$, and 99.3\% at $m=3$ within the small-$m$ regime motivated by Corollary 1, corresponding to a +26.3\% to +34.3\% absolute improvement over state-of-the-art prompt optimisers.
-In the terminology of the emerging paradigm of harness engineering, SGDe departs from prior workflow optimisation frameworks by treating the placement of deterministic executable code, i.e., which subtasks to delegate to a Python runtime and which to retain as LLM calls, as a trace-driven, per-node optimisation target.
-This generalises the static whole-problem offloading of program-aided approaches such as PAL and PoT.
-The teacher compiles two complementary deterministic structures into the harness: capability offloading, which delegates subtasks to deterministic Python when the SLM cannot execute them reliably, and structural consensus, which wraps variance-sensitive reasoning steps in fan-out/fan-in subgraphs aggregated by deterministic voting.
+Enterprise deployment of small language models (SLMs) is constrained by epistemic asymmetry: small models cannot reliably self-correct, while frontier LLMs face prohibitive costs and data-sovereignty restrictions.
+We propose Semantic Gradient Descent (SGDe), a teacher-student framework that compiles agentic workflows offline into discrete execution plans $\theta=\{\mathcal{G},\mathcal{P},\mathcal{C}\}$ comprising a DAG topology, system prompts, and deterministic executable code.
+A frontier teacher generates natural-language critiques that function as directional gradients, iteratively rewriting the SLM's harness.
+Within a Probably Approximately Correct (PAC) framework, we bound the effective hypothesis space by $\text{O}(3^{k})$ in the number of subtask types $k$, enabling convergence from as few as three training examples on structurally homogeneous tasks.
+On a GSM-Hard-derived test set, compiled workflows reach 91.3\% accuracy at $m=5$ and 99.3\% at $m=3$ (+26.3\% to +34.3\% over the leading intra-substrate baseline, DSPy).
+SGDe lifts the offload/retain decision of PAL and PoT from a static whole-problem template to a per-node, trace-driven optimisation target, and combines it with a structural-consensus mechanism that wraps variance-sensitive steps in fan-out/fan-in subgraphs aggregated by deterministic voting.